gryadka/js/README.md

 Gryadka is a minimalistic master-master replicated consistent key-value storage based on the [CASPaxos](https://arxiv.org/abs/1802.07000) protocol.
 It uses Redis as a backend and makes multiple Redis instances work as a whole tolerating up to F failures out of 2F+1 nodes.

-Its core has less than 500 lines of code but provides full featured Paxos implementation supporting such advance features as cluster membership change (ability to add/remove nodes to a cluster) and distinguished proposer optimization (using one round trip to change a value instead of two).
+Its core has less than 500 lines of code but provides full-featured Paxos implementation supporting such advanced features as cluster membership change (ability to add/remove nodes to a cluster) and distinguished proposer optimization (using one round trip to change a value instead of two).

 #### Is it correct?

-Yes, it seems so.

-The protocol has formal proof (see the CASPaxos paper) and TLA+ models independently written by Greg Rogers and Tobias Schottdorf:
+Yes, the protocol has formal proof (see the CASPaxos paper) and TLA+ models independently written by Greg Rogers and Tobias Schottdorf:

   * [A TLA+ specification for Gryadka](https://medium.com/@grogepodge/tla-specification-for-gryadka-c80cd625944e)
   * [Paxos on Steroids and a Crash Course in TLA+](https://tschottdorf.github.io/single-decree-paxos-tla-compare-and-swap)